-Next, skip nimbly to the section.
+Next, skip nimbly to the Family & Domains Section.
 Concentrate on the Family and domain databases sub-section.
 Here are displayed the results of comparing the PAX6 protein with many of the available Domain/Motif Databases, including those of the Interpro Consortium, collectively.